hhvm/user-documentation/guides/hhvm/06-experimental-builds/02-nix-packages.md

     * `nix profile install 'git+https://github.com/facebook/hhvm.git?submodules=1&shallow=1&ref=refs/heads/HHVM-4.169'`

-Since HHVM is built with Nix for new HHVM versions only, the `ref` parameter must point to a child commit of [21870f6097ac7dea56ea57cc9113bcfd0d1a03d0](https://github.com/facebook/hhvm/commit/21870f6097ac7dea56ea57cc9113bcfd0d1a03d0).
+Since HHVM is built with nix for new HHVM versions only, the `ref` parameter must point to a child commit of [21870f6097ac7dea56ea57cc9113bcfd0d1a03d0](https://github.com/facebook/hhvm/commit/21870f6097ac7dea56ea57cc9113bcfd0d1a03d0).

 The default HHVM packages are built with gcc.
 Alternatively you can install HHVM built with clang by prepending `#hhvm_clang` to the `git+https` URL.
 For example:
-* To install HHVM 4.169.0 built with clang:
+* To install HHVM nightly version 2022.09.28 built with clang:
-    * `nix profile install 'git+https://github.com/facebook/hhvm.git?submodules=1&shallow=1&ref=refs/tags/HHVM-4.169.0#hhvm_clang'`
+    * `nix profile install 'git+https://github.com/facebook/hhvm.git?submodules=1&shallow=1&ref=refs/tags/nightly-2022.09.28#hhvm_clang'`

-The `hhvm_clang` package is available since the commit [7c911c6035bae429157dfa092a600dc171ffb226](https://github.com/facebook/hhvm/commit/7c911c6035bae429157dfa092a600dc171ffb226).
+The `hhvm_clang` package is available since the commit [fa355d19b9330526e200ee614494cf3f306faa02](https://github.com/facebook/hhvm/commit/fa355d19b9330526e200ee614494cf3f306faa02).

 Also note that the binary cache for a git commit would take hours of time to be available.
-If you are trying to install a recent commit, of which the binary cache is not available yet, Nix will build it from source for you automatically, otherwise Nix will just download the prebuilt binary.
+If you are trying to install a recent commit, of which the binary cache is not available yet, nix will build it from source for you automatically, otherwise nix will just download the prebuilt binary.